MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 ## Write your Q# code

+Write introductory text

-1. Declare a namespace to organize your code.
-User namespaces in Q# can have any name, but for this quickstart, name it `Bell`.
+1. First, you declare a namespace to organize your code.
+User namespaces in Q# can have any name, but for this quickstart, name it `BellStates`.

     ```qsharp
     namespace Bell {